Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 VisaNation Law Group’s H-1B visa transfer lawyer fee is determined after an initial consultation with new clients.
 Since each case varies significantly, we need to identify the course of action to take and include any complications or roadblocks.
 VisaNation Law Group’s fees page lists prices for H-4 visas, H-1B1 visas for Singapore/Chilean Citizens, and other related categories.

-You can’t subvert the H-1B lottery by entering the U.S. through a cap-exempt employer, then transferring to a cap-subject employer afterward.
+You can’t subvert the H-1B lottery by entering the U.S. through a cap-exempt employer and then transferring to a cap-subject employer afterward.
 Anytime you change H-1B employers, the new employer must file a new I-129.
 If the new employer is not cap-exempt, the I-129 will be part of the cap lottery.

-As with all regulations, some exceptions may allow some to get around the cap even if they transfer to cap-subject employers.
+As with all regulations, some exceptions may allow some to get around the cap, even if they transfer to cap-subject employers.

 If you’re changing H-1B employers from a cap-exempt to cap-subject, you can temporarily avoid the lottery by working at both simultaneously.
-However, if you end this concurrent employment and stay with only the cap-subject employer USCIS can revoke your H-1B visa.
+However, if you end this concurrent employment and stay with only the cap-subject employer, USCIS can revoke your H-1B visa.

 This strategy best serves immigrants like international medical graduates (IMG).
 IMGs with H-1Bs graduating from residency and fellowship and moving to a private employer are usually stuck in a period where there are no H-1Bs left for the year.
 If an IMG can have the residency or fellowship program extend the cap-exempt H-1B until October 31 so that they can work at both, they can temporarily avoid the cap lottery.